-The Group obtained a Sharia Compliant secured overdraft facility with a total limit of AED 18 million (2010: AED 15 million) from an Islamic bank in the U.A.E. to meet business requirements at commercial profit rates.
-The facility is secured by lien over fixed deposits based on a Mudarabah financing structure of AED 18 million (2010: AED 15 million) as margin in favor of the bank and mortgage of investment property.
+The Group obtained a Sharia Compliant secured overdraft facility with a total limit of AED 18 million (2011: AED 18 million) from an Islamic bank in the U.A.E. to meet business requirements at commercial profit rates.
+The facility is secured by lien over fixed deposits based on a Mudarabah financing structure of AED 18 million (2011: AED 18 million) as margin in favor of the bank and mortgage of investment property under Ijara Muntahiya Bittamlik facility.